Learn what you can do to prevent a Li-ion battery to fall asleep.

 Li-ion batteries contain a protection circuit that shields the battery against abuse.
-This important safeguard has the disadvantage of turning the battery off if over-discharged.
-Slipping into sleep mode can happen when storing a Li-ion pack in a discharged state for any length of time can do this as the self-discharge will gradually lower the voltage of a battery that is already low on charge.
-The protection circuit will eventually cut off between 2.20 and 2.90V/cell.
+This important safeguard also turns the battery off and makes it unusable if over-discharged.
+Slipping into sleep mode can happen when storing a Li-ion pack in a discharged state for any length of time as self-discharge would gradually deplete the remaining charge.
+Depending on the manufacturer, the protection circuit of a Li-ion cuts off between 2.2 and 2.9V/cell.
 (See BU-802b: Elevated Self-discharge)

-Some battery chargers and analyzers (Cadex), feature a wake-up feature or “boost” to reactivate and recharge batteries that have fallen asleep.
-Without this provision, a charger would render these batteries unserviceable and the packs would be discarded.
-The boost feature applies a small charge current to first activate the protection circuit.
-If a normal cell voltage can be established, the charger will them start a normal charge.
+Some battery chargers and analyzers (including Cadex), feature a wake-up feature or “boost” to reactivate and recharge batteries that have fallen asleep.
+Without this provision, a charger renders these batteries unserviceable and the packs would be discarded.
+Boost applies a small charge current to activate the protection circuit and if a correct cell voltage can be reached, the charger starts a normal charge.
 Figure 1 illustrates the “boost” function graphically.

 Figure 1: Sleep mode of a lithium-ion battery.

 Some over-discharged batteries can be “boosted” to life again.
-Discard pack if the voltage does not rise to a normal level within a minute while on boost.
+Discard the pack if the voltage does not rise to a normal level within a minute while on boost.